 - The move is also unlikely to give China much in the way of negotiating leverage and so this will prove to be an isolated incident that is pretty irrelevant to the overall technological and ideological struggle.

-(This is a version of a blog that first appeared on Radio Free Mobile.
+(This guest post was written by Richard Windsor, our Research Director at Large.
+This first appeared on Radio Free Mobile.
 All views expressed are Richard’s own.)